-7° 30' 0S Long 131° 30' 0E The Tanimbar Island Group (Tanimbar Islands) located between the Banda Sea to the west and Arafura Sea to the east.
-To the northeast is the Aru Islands and Kai Islands.
+7° 30' 0S Long 131° 30' 0E The Tanimbar Island Group (Tanimbar Islands) are located between the Banda Sea to the west and Arafura Sea to the east.
+To the northeast is the Aru Islands (Aroe) and Kai Islands.
 To the west is the Babar Island and Timor.
 Further to the south is Australia to the east is New Guinea.

 The Tanimbar Island Group (Tanimbar Islands) includes roughly sixty-five islands including including Fordata, Larat, Maru, Molu, Nuswotar, Selaru (Selaroe), Selu, Seira, Wotap, Wuliaru and Yamdena (Jamdena).
 The northern portion of the islands are part of the Lesser Sunda Islands and in the Moluccas Islands.